Check out the amazing artists and organizations we’ve had the privilege of working with since starting our granting program in 2006!

 Kamalayan Konsciousness Kollective– Kamalayan Youth Midya Project $9,600.00

 Kamalayan Konsciousness Kollective will run the Youth Midya Project, a media training program for youth of Philippine descent, empowering emerging artists with the skills to create new and original radio and television content.
 This project will be in the context of Filipino history and current events both in the Canadian diaspora and their relationship to the Philippines.
 Five participants who identify as Filipino will be engaged in meaningful workshops from June to September 2018, with the goal of participants writing, planning, and executing original episodes independently at the end of the program.
 The Youth Midya Project will prioritize newcomer and under-resourced Filipinos in this training, who otherwise would face barriers accessing this type of programming.

-Kendra Yee will partner with the Davenport-Perth Neighbourhood and Community Health Centre to run Speech Project, working with 11 young women aged 14-18 to create a Comics Program focused on personal identity.
-Starting in Fall 2018, the program will be split into eight workshops focusing on identity exploration and how to develop short comics.
+Kendra Yee is collaborating with the Davenport-Perth Neighbourhood and Community Health Centre to run Speech Project: a Comic Book Program.
+The program will be working with 11 young women and gender non-conforming people (age 14-18).
+Starting in Fall 2018, Speech Project will be split into eight workshops focusing on identity exploration through the creation of comics; learning how to develop, illustrate and form visual narratives.
 The final launch party will be held in 2019, with the release of a physical and digital anthology containing comics made in the program.
 Hard copies will be produced, with copies going to participants, libraries, community health centers, and youth-based facilities.

 Lance Constantine– Speakers U $9,963.00